 The IndieFlix Foundation was formed in 2011 by Scilla Andreen, CEO and Co-Founder of IndieFlix Inc.

-“When we look for projects to develop and fund, we look for filmmakers with stories that open our eyes and spur us to action, especially where young people are involved.
-My personal goal is to affect change within one minute of seeing the film.
-And that’s exactly what movies like Screenagers, The Empowerment Project and Finding Kind achieve.”Scilla Andreen
+“We support stories that inspire social change and positive action, especially where young people and women are involved.
+My personal goal is to affect change within one minute of viewing and to offer free resources and tools to create, balance, human connection and long lasting impact.
+And that’s exactly what movies like Angst, Screenagers, The Empowerment Project and Finding Kind achieve.”Scilla Andreen, Founder of IndieFlix Foundation

 Our First Film